 Speakers or loudspeakers are the devices that are used to amplify and enhance the sound signal to produce a loud and better version of the input sound signal.
-The internal circuitry of the speakers converts the sound energy to electrical energy.
-The transformation of energy from one form to the other clearly demonstrates the law of conservation of energy in everyday life.
+The internal circuitry of the speakers converts sound energy into electrical energy.
+The transformation of energy from one form into the other clearly demonstrates the law of conservation of energy in everyday life.

 9. Chewing Food

 When we chew and swallow our food, it breaks down into smaller particles and reaches the stomach.
 This process of chewing and swallowing food requires mechanical energy.
-After reaching the stomach, the food breaks down and undergoes a chain of reactions.
-Thereby, converting the mechanical energy to chemical energy.
+After reaching the stomach, the food breaks down and undergoes a chain of reactions, thereby converting the mechanical energy into chemical energy.
 The chemical energy can further be converted into other forms of energy and can be utilized to perform various daily life tasks such as playing, running, etc.